 When you use your iPhone X, you’re going to be taking pictures, surfing the internet, watching videos and listening to music, and using different apps.
 After all of this phone usage you might find that your battery is close to dead.
 To extend the length of your iPhone battery without having to carry around a charger everywhere you go, we’ve compiled a list of 6 tips and tricks to manage and extend your iPhone X battery life.

 1) Find out what apps are draining your battery

 To find out what apps are draining your phone’s battery, navigate to the settings tab in your phone, and then click on the battery tab.

-After clicking on the battery icon, notice which apps are consuming the most battery, normally apps like Facebook and Instagram will be close to the top because those apps involve a lot of images and videos, which use more processing power.
+After clicking on the battery icon, notice which apps are consuming the most battery, normally apps like Facebook ad Instagram will be close to the top, because those apps involve a lot of images and videos, which use more processing power.

 To extend the battery life of your new iPhone X, focus on monitoring your battery usage in the settings tab, and close out of social media apps that tend to consume battery life even when they’re in the background.

 When you use a smartphone, your phone toggles between Wi-Fi and 4G data, depending on which is available where you are.
 Your phone will automatically connect to 4G or Wi-Fi if you are signed in to the specific Wi-Fi network.